-You should also wear a face covering in other enclosed spaces where it is difficult to maintain social distancing.
+You must also wear a face covering in other enclosed spaces where it is difficult to maintain social distancing.
 For example, at stations or interchanges.

 Children under 11 don't need to wear a face covering and exemptions will apply to some passengers due to health conditions or disabilities.
-This includes people who have breathing difficulties and other respiratory conditions, visual impairments or mental health conditions.
 You can find a list of exemptions on the Gov.uk website exemptions page.